SS Morro Castle (1930): Crew practices and deficiencies

 Crew practices and deficiencies added to the severity of the fire.
 According to surviving crewmen, painting the ship had been a common practice to keep it looking new and to keep crewmen busy.
 Unfortunately, the thick layers of paint that resulted from this practice made the ship more flammable and strips of paint broke off during the fire, helping to spread the flames.
-The storage locker in which the fire started held blankets that had been drycleaned using contemporaneous technology, which utilized flammable fluids.
+The storage locker in which the fire started held blankets that had been drycleaned with flammable fluids.

 Although the ship had fire doors, their automatic trip wires (designed to close when a certain temperature was reached) had been disconnected.
 None of the crew thought to operate them manually at the time of the fire.
 That said, it is unlikely that that would have made much difference, as the six-inch opening between the wooden ceilings and the steel bulkheads would have allowed the flames to spread even if the fire doors had closed.

 Many of the hose stations on the promenade deck had been recently deactivated in response to an incident about a month before, when a passenger slipped on a deck moistened by a leaking hose station and sued the Ward Line.
 Although regulations required that fire drills be held on each voyage, only the crew members participated.
 Captain Willmott did not require the passengers to attend the fire drills out of fear of inconveniencing them.

 For quite some time after the discovery of the fire, the ship continued on its course and speed—pointed directly into the wind.
 This no doubt helped to fan the fire.
 Later, in their attempt to reach passengers in some suites, crewmen broke windows on several decks, allowing the high winds to enter the ship and hasten the fire's fury.

 Because the wireless operators could not get a definitive answer from Acting Captain Warms, the SOS was not ordered until 3:18 and was not sent until 3:23.
 Within five minutes, the intense heat of the fire began to distort Morro Castles signal.
 Shortly thereafter, emergency generators failed and transmissions ceased.